 Up until his failure to take Saint-Domingue, Napoleon had been successful in his quest to be the New Alexander and to create a French Empire that would rival that of the Romans.
 He had become a national hero in 1796 at the tender age of 26 when he led his troops in the French Revolutionary Army to victory against the Austrian-Russian-Italian forces, conquered the Italian Peninsula for France.
 Two years later he took his Armée d’Orient into the Ottoman territories of the Middle East, were he won most of the battles but lost the war.
 Nevertheless, his initial victories enabled him to accrue the political power he needed to stage coup in November 1799 to become First Consul of the Republic by age 30.
 But now his plans for Empire building in North America were being stymied by, of all things, rebellious slaves on a small island in the Caribbean!

-The leader of the insurrectionists, Toussaint L’Ouverture, the leader of the slave rebellion in Hispaniola and it’s French colony, Saint-Domingue, had been given additional arms by anti-slavery French revolutionary Léger-Félicité Sonthonax and had managed to fight off British invasion and free the enslaved peoples on the island, which he managed to do in spite of the fact the gens de couleur (mixed-race people of color who were free) fought with the white slave-owners at first.
+The leader of the insurrectionists, Toussaint L’Ouverture, had been a ally of the French at first.
+He had been given arms by anti-slavery French revolutionary Léger-Félicité Sonthonax to fight off British invasion and free the enslaved peoples on the island, which he managed to do in spite of the fact the gens de couleur (mixed-race ‘people of colour’ who were free) on the island fought with the white slave-owners at first.
 Why?
-Because the free people of color quite liked being rich and owning their darker brethern as slaves, inasmuch as many people are bastard coated bastards with bastard filling who put money ahead of humanity, regardless of their ethnicity.
-Nevertheless, L’Ouverture won and the people were free and he wasn’t retaliating against the white/colored populace in spite of their former atrocities against the slaves, which were so bad they would have made a sadistic serial killer shudder with revulsion.
+Because the free people of colour quite liked being rich and owning their darker-skinned brethren as slaves, that’s why.
+Alas, many people are bastard coated bastards with bastard filling who put money ahead of humanity, regardless of their ethnicity.
+Nevertheless, L’Ouverture won the war and freed his people.
+He even prevented retaliation against the white/coloured populace for their former atrocities against the slaves, which were so bad they would have made a sadistic serial killer shudder with revulsion.

 So all was good in St. Domingue, right?
 They were allied to France, not declaring political independence, and the ideals of liberty and fraternity were thriving there now.
 L’Ouverture was applauded in France, right?